slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 ...
 ...
 ```
+###### Note: The username will always be logger, followed by a colon, and then the randomly generated password, as shown in the above example.

 Now, visit your URL `http://<ip-address>:<port>` from a web browser and use your credentials to log in and view the `checker.log` which contains the full output of the tests.

 #### Instance Uninstall